whw006/BENG-183-Project/ChIP-Seq-Lecture.md

    ![](./img5.JPG)

-   This is a figure shows the comparison of ChIP-seq data using the UCSC genome browser.
+   This is a figure shows the comparison of ChIP-seq data using the UCSC genome browser [5].
 You can see the differences in the transcription factor binding sights quite easily by comparing the peaks accross each data track.

 #### 4. Interpreting Data
    - Identify potential binding motif of transcription factor